 In a recent Del Webb survey among baby boomers on retirement preferences the top reasons for choosing where to live in retirement were cost of living, health care, climate, and opportunities for culture and recreation.
 Family and friends were further down the list.
 Boston College’s Center for Retirement Research found the same general reasons for retirement moves, but in a different order: family, financial, better location, leisure/climate, and health.
 Looking at these and related reasons, is there a logical explanation why boomers now prefer North Carolina over Florida for retirement?

 Both NC and FL are fairly low tax states.
-Florida has one important edge – it has no state income tax (although North Carolina does not tax social security income, and military retirement pay is exempt with some conditions).
+Florida has one important edge – it has no state income tax.
+North Carolina, which improved its tax friendliness beginning in 2014, does not tax social security income.
+It now has a flat rate income tax rate of 5.75%.
+Each individual gets a $7500 deduction.
 Neither state has inheritance or estate taxes.
 In both states, full-time residents can take advantage of homestead laws which protect them from unreasonable property tax increases (there are certain restrictions in North Carolina).
-Both states have sales taxes (6% in FL vs. 6.75% in NC).
+Both states have sales taxes (6% in FL vs. 4.75% in NC).
 Both states have fairly low property taxes, at least compared to the northeast.
-The Tax Foundation ranks North Carolina as the 20th highest state for tax burden, while Florida is 47th (higher ranking is more tax friendly).
+North Carolina’s property tax as a % of home value is .85%, slightly lower than Florida’s at 1.06%.
+Although the Tax Foundation ranked North Carolina as having a higher tax burden than Florida’s in 2011, they are probably much closer as of 2014.

 Florida certainly has the edge for people who prefer warmer winters.
 Even in northern Florida the winters are mild – vegetable gardens grow in January and it rarely snows or goes below freezing.
 In southern Florida shorts and short sleeves are usually comfortable on January and February days, although there can be occasional cool spells.
 North Carolina has a much more diverse climate than Florida’s.
 The coast is a bit cooler in summer and a bit warmer in winter than elsewhere in the state.
 It rarely goes below 40 along the coast, but can go into the teens in the Great Smoky and Blue Ridge mountains in the western part of the state, where there are ski resorts.
 People who want 4 seasons will find them in North Carolina, and folks who want to go swimming or play golf in January will usually be able to do so in Florida.
 Both states have climates that permit a wide range of activities year round.
 Florida has had a number of hurricanes in the last 10 years, and those storms have led to very high insurance rates.